Skip to content

 Iceland Leif the lucky bridge or Midlina sign

 A marker in the middle of the bridge showed exactly where that supposed boundary was located.
 It was a fun experience for the kids to walk or hop from Europe to North America in a few steps and stand between the two continents.
-The bridge was also built as a symbol to commemorate the two continents’ connection.
+Builders built the bridge as a symbol to commemorate the two continents’ connection.

 Iceland leif the lucky bridge

-The bridge was nothing spectacular and the cracks were something we had seen around.
+We felt that the bridge was nothing spectacular and we saw the cracks around.
 For the tourist experience, one can get a certificate at the Reykjanes Information center for about $8 symbolising the experience of crossing the two continents.
 Needless to say, we passed on it.

 Iceland rift